ZA

 If you’re overwhelmed, read this section once.
 Then treat it as your checklist.

-- Confirm the legal track: will vs no will; any special family context; overseas assets.
+- Confirm the legal track: will vs no will; marriage regime; family context; overseas assets.

 - Identify the person who can act: executor (will) or representative/administrator (no will / small estate path).